metafloor/bwip-js/demo/README.md

 The software has encoding modules for over 100 different barcode types and standards.
 All linear and two-dimensional barcodes in common use (and many uncommon ones) are available.
 An exhaustive list of supported barcode types can be found at the end of this document.

-> Version 3.0 provides support for ES6 modules with the individual encoders as named exports.
-> This will allow webpack and other bundlers to tree shake the large BWIPP cross-compiled
-> code into something more managable.
->
-> See the section [Browser ES6 Module Usage](#browser-es6-module-usage) and [Node.js ES6 Module Usage](#nodejs-es6-module-usage) for details of the new capabilities.
+Barcode images are generated as png (node-js) or to a canvas (browser).

 ## Status

-* Current bwip-js version is 3.0.5 (2022-05-22)
+* Current bwip-js version is 3.4.4 (2023-07-27)
-* Current BWIPP version is 2021-02-06
+* Current BWIPP version is 2023-04-03
 * Node.js compatibility: 0.12+
 * Browser compatibility: Edge, Firefox, Chrome